Round and around faster and faster.

 As the marble drops lower into the well it goes around the circle in a shorter time.
 This becomes dramatically apparent when the marble approaches the center of the well.
 Where it zips around so fast it becomes a blur.

 If you roll two marbles, one slightly nearer the center than the other you can observe their relative velocities, the outer one is slower and the inner one is faster.
+The inner one passes the outer one just like cars on a racetrack.

 What's Going On